 The Latvian and Modern KitchenFischbach D.P.
-Camp, Germany, 1949
+Camp, Germany, 1948

 A Manual of Latvian Cooking

 This well-worn book is another from the D.P. camp years.
-It's "Latviska un Moderna Virtuve — Padomi Nama Matem Ka Pareizi Sagatovot Uzturi" (The Latvian and Modern Kitchen — Advice for Mistresses of the House on How to Properly Prepare Sustenance), published by the "Fisbachas latviesu komitejas literaturas apgade", that is, the publishing arm of the Fisbach Latvian Committee, and authored by H. Birzina and A. Svagers-Viksne.
-The front-piece, inscribed in the owner's handwriting, reads: "L. Aunina" (Silvija's maternal grandmother, Lina) "Antverp-Flensburg, 22.VII.49".
+It's "Latviskā un Modernā Virtuve — Padomi Nama Matēm Kā Pareizi Sagatovot Uzturi" (The Latvian and Modern Kitchen — Advice for Mistresses of the House on How to Properly Prepare Sustenance), published by the "Fišbachas latviešu komitejas literatūras apgāde", that is, the Fischbach Latvian Committee's publishing arm, authored by Hilda Stabulnieks-Birziņa and Anna Švāgers-Vīksne.
+The title page is inscribed: "L. Auniņa" (Silvija's maternal grandmother, Lina) "Antverpē-Flensburg, 22.VII.49".

 Of course, having a recipe to follow isn't the only ingredient for success.
-Once, Silvija asked her other (paternal) grandmother, why her food came out so wonderful while Silvija's own, while quite good, and using the exact same ingredients and following the exact same steps, would somehow wind up missing that je ne sais quoi.
+Once, Silvija asked her other (paternal) grandmother, why her food came out so wonderful while Silvija's own, though quite good, and using the exact same ingredients and following the exact same steps, would somehow wind up missing that je ne sais quoi.
 Her answer?
-"You have to cook with love, not just speed!"
+"You have to cook with love, not speed!"

 Silvija read through the whole book to pick out her favorites, well over a dozen in all!
 It will take a while to translate, if not also cook, them all.
-Meanwhile we've got a couple of favorites, including Latvian bacon rolls, pīrāgi, that helped bring us together (it's a long story involving the fateful phrase, "Name your price.")
+Meanwhile (as mentioned) we've got a couple of favorites, including Latvian bacon rolls, pīrāgi, that helped bring us together.
+(It's a long story involving the fateful phrase, "Name your price.")